What is a License Agreement?

 5. Proofread, Proofread, Proofread!

-Bear in mind that you are writing a serious sample document.
-That is why you must proofread your work for a million times before you let your licensee sign the contract or the agreement.
+Make sure you proofread your work for at least twice or thrice times before you let your licensee sign the contract or the agreement.
 Make sure you stated all the necessary pieces of information about the property or the product and services you are licensing.
 Double-check also your grammars, spellings, and punctuations in your work for your contract to be legit and can be trusted.